 The aim of facilitated discussion would be to recognise the problem, address its impact upon the parties, look for means to enable the student to proceed with their studies at Warwick, and ideally agree on an outcome that will put the student back in the position they were before the problem occurred, with relationships undiminished.
 The University encourages the use of facilitated discussion to resolve disputes at all stages of the Student Complaints Resolution Procedure, and a complainant will usually be offered facilitated discussion if it is felt that it could help resolve the problems raised.

-All complaints submitted through this Procedure will be considered for suitability for facilitated discussion by a University Complaints Resolution Officer.
+All complaints submitted through this Procedure will be considered for suitability for facilitated discussion by a trained facilitator.
 Where it is felt that facilitated discussion would be beneficial in bringing about a satisfactory resolution for a particular complaint, all parties involved in the complaint will be contacted and offered the option of undertaking facilitated discussion.
 All parties must be in agreement to take part in the facilitated discussion for it to go ahead.
 In addition, any person involved in a complaint may propose facilitated discussion at any time.